MizaGBF/RPGMTL/readme/plugins/nscripter.md

 ## Quick Overview

-The NScripter Plugin targets archives from the NScripter engine.
+The NScripter Plugin targets scripts from the NScripter engine.

 ## Usage